Siegel-Lab/BioSmoother/Manual.md

 .. index:: Coordinates, Minimum Distance from Diagonal, Annotation Coordinate System, Multiple Annotations in Bin, Multiple Bins for Annotation, Symmetry

-#### The Coordinates subtab
+### The Coordinates subtab

 :kbd:`Filter->Coordinates` allows filtering the regions displayed on the heatmap.

 In the :guilabel:`Active contigs` table, the contigs from the reference genome to be displayed on the two axes from the heatmap can be selected by tick boxes.
 The order in which the contigs are displayed can be modified by moving the contig names up or down using the arrows.

 The dropdown :guilabel:`Symmetry` gives four options to filter interactions by symmetry:
 - `Show all interactions` displays all interactions from the input pairs file which might not be redundant if interactions only appear once and thus might only display on one of the two triangles on the sides of the diagonal.
 - `Only show symmetric interactions` displays only symmetric interactions on asymmetric matrices (RNA-DNA) or on redundant DNA-DNA heatmaps.
 It is worth noting, that for non-redundant Hi-C heatmaps, this option would only show the diagonal.
 - `Only show asymmetric interactions` displays only asymmetric interactions and is useful for asymmetric matrices (RNA-DNA).
 - `Mirror interactions to be symmetric` allows showing interactions on the two sides of the diagonal for non-redundant Hi-C matrices.
+Should be used for upper-triangle matrices (see the `-u` parameter of the :ref:`init command <init_command>`.).

 The :guilabel:`Minimum Distance from Diagonal` slider allows setting a minimal Manhattan distance by filtering out bins that are closer to the diagonal than the set value in kbp.

-##### Annotation coordinate system
+#### Annotation coordinate system
 The dropdown :guilabel:`Annotation Coordinate System` menu allows to select the annotation type to use as the annotation coordinates.
 Two tick boxes allow activating the coordinate system for rows and/or columns.
 If this coordinate system is activate, the whitespace between the annotations is removed.
 I.e. the bins are placed only on the annotations.
 This will shrink down the size of the heatmap.
 Only annotations that have been listed on the `-f` option when running the `init` command to generate the index are available, as default the filterable annotation is `gene`.

 When zooming in at one annotation, there are multiple ways to place bins.
 The dropdown :guilabel:`Multiple Bins for Annotation` let's you choose to: